felix-melligan/NetApp_Cloud_SE_Documentation/AWS/Client_VPN_Endpoint.md

 1.)
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.<br>
 2.)
 In the navigation pane, choose Client VPN Endpoints and then choose Create Client VPN Endpoint.<br>
 3.)
-(Optional) Provide a name and description for the Client VPN endpoint.
+(Optional) Provide a name and description for the Client VPN endpoint.<br>
 4.)
 For Client IPv4 CIDR, specify an IP address range, in CIDR notation, from which to assign client IP addresses.
-For example, 10.0.0.0/22.
+For example, 10.0.0.0/22.<br>

 **Note**
 The IP address range cannot overlap with the target network or any of the routes that will be associated with the Client VPN endpoint.
 The client CIDR range must have a block size that is between /12 and /22 and not overlap with VPC CIDR or any other route in the route table.
 You cannot change the client CIDR after you create the Client VPN endpoint.

 5.)
 For Server certificate ARN, specify the ARN for the TLS certificate to be used by the server.
-Clients use the server certificate to authenticate the Client VPN endpoint to which they are connecting.
+Clients use the server certificate to authenticate the Client VPN endpoint to which they are connecting.<br>

 **Note**
 The server certificate must be provisioned in AWS Certificate Manager (ACM).

 6.)
 Specify the authentication method to be used to authenticate clients when they establish a VPN connection.
-For this tutorial, choose Use mutual authentication, and then for Client certificate ARN, specify the ARN of the client certificate that you generated in Step 1.
+For this tutorial, choose Use mutual authentication, and then for Client certificate ARN, specify the ARN of the client certificate that you generated in Step 1.<br>
 7.)
-For Do you want to log the details on client connections?, choose No.
+For Do you want to log the details on client connections?, choose No.<br>
 8.)
-Leave the rest of the default settings, and choose Create Client VPN Endpoint.
+Leave the rest of the default settings, and choose Create Client VPN Endpoint.<br>

 For more information about the other options that you can specify when creating a Client VPN endpoint, see Create a Client VPN endpoint.